 Then continue reading…

-Why using a stoploss order is your greatest trading tool (you must know how to set proper stop loss)
+Why using a stop loss order is your greatest trading tool (you must know how to set proper stop loss)

 A stoploss order gets your out of a trade when it goes against you.